Getbricked/MembershipUNOB/Readme.md

 }
 ```

-3. "b_groups_data.json" - This file will contain student groups information.
+3. "b_groups_data.json" - This file will contain groups information.
+You can keep it blank.

+4. "c_students_data.json" - This file will contain students information.
 You can keep it blank.

 ### Requirements